TEAMMATES/teammates/docs/e2e-testing.md

   * On OS X, use the Activity Monitor or `sudo killall chromedriver` command.

 ### Running the tests
-- When running the test cases, a few cases may fail (this can happen due to timing issues).
-They can be re-run until they pass without affecting the accuracy of the tests.

-#### Running the tests with command line
 E2E tests follow this configuration:

 Test suite | Command | Results can be viewed in